 We will be sure to update our readers with any developments in this case.

-At Lex Arbesman Legal, our lawyers understand that some estate disputes require skillful negotiation, whereas others may need a more powerful approach.
+At NULaw, our lawyers understand that some estate disputes require skillful negotiation, whereas others may need a more powerful approach.
 We are committed to building strong relationships with each of our clients, understanding their personal needs and concerns, and keeping them fully informed throughout the duration of their matter.
 Our empathetic and compassionate approach provides our clients with the reassurance that their file is important and their needs will be well-represented.
 Contact us to learn how we can protect your interests and achieve the best possible resolution of your will dispute.
 Contact us online or at 416-481-5604 to book a consultation today.